codersMom/angular100-labs-2020-06-22/Ch09-Routing/1routing/README.md

     </nav>
     ```

-4. Copy the image **album.gif** from this README's folder into your projects assets folder for its use in the navbar.
+1. Copy the image **album.gif** from this README.md folder into your projects assets folder for its use in the navbar.

-5. Test your changes in the browser and ensure you have no errors.
+1. Test your changes in the browser and ensure you have no errors.
 You should see the navbar with image.
 If you click the links they should work.
 Clicking the nav brand "My Albums Project" should bring back the album page.

-6. Modify the **About** template to use a button to routerLink to albums.
+4. Modify the **About** template to use a button to routerLink to albums.

     ```html
     <div class="jumbotron text-center">